thesid42/Safe-Screen/README.md

 - redacted screenshots
 - safe placeholder labels

-This MVP keeps the placeholder vault in `src/demoPage.ts` and never includes it in Lightcone requests.
+The placeholder vault is local-only and never included in Lightcone/Northstar requests.

 ## Architecture